bitagoras/xtype/README.md

 <p align="center"><img src="https://github.com/bitagoras/Universal-Binary-Notation/blob/master/UBN_count.png?raw=true"></p>

 In comparison to text files for some binary elements no stop symbol can be defined since the whole value range is occupied for the binary data.
-Therefor the size of the data must be calculated and stored in front of the data.
-The size of the basic types are given in the type table.
-In case of arrays this value has to be multiplied accordingly.
+Therefore the size of the data must be calculated and stored in front of the data.
+The size of the basic types are given in the type table of the grammar.
+In case of arrays the number of bytes has to be multiplied accordingly.

 Examples
 --------

-In the examples below symbols in brackets [ ] denote ascii characters that are stored directly in the binary data.
-Parenthesis ( ) shows the human readable representation of the corresponding binary data.
+In the examples below symbols in brackets ```[ ]``` denote ascii characters that are stored directly in the binary data.
+Parenthesis ```( )``` shows a human readable representation of the corresponding binary data.
 All examples are valid and complete UBN files.
 No additional header is required.
 That's simple, isn't it?

 * **String**: